DilanCF/CMSC412_notes/lecture/Lecture15.md

 Basic concept: We manipulate address spaces all the time!

-Mapping of addr space fomr one to other happens as we go along at many differen tplaces
+Mapping of addr space from one to other happens as we go along at many different places

-translating one addr to another
+Translating one addr to another
 * As long as we get a new unique addr for th one we are trying to convert, thats all that matters

 Carry on till exec time

-Adress translatoin important!
+Address translation important!

 Need the mechanism

-Program preperation: Mapping done in sftware
+Program preparation: Mapping done in software

-Runtime: Teansaltion done using HW
+Runtime: Translation done using HW

 addr trans: Address treated as individual binary number and contents are the word of the info coming throuhg

 Translation table: We are seeing one base and one limit register
 * May have more
-* Ppoint a pointer to it
+* Point a pointer to it

 ![Alt text](img/Lecture15/image-33.png)

-We have a bunch of modules and the lanbuage prep parts are treatong each module independently
+We have a bunch of modules and the language prep parts are treating each module independently

-If there are refecences outside of the modules, they are left as symbolic addresses (module, name, etc.)
+If there are references outside of the modules, they are left as symbolic addresses (module, name, etc.)

-runtime: everythingm must be resolved
+Runtime: everything must be resolved
 * All addresses must be resolved to some memory location

-Can we retain this sructure througught?
+Can we retain this structure throughout?

 ![Alt text](img/Lecture15/image-34.png)